 6. Use an antibacterial/antifungal soap on a daily basis.

 Severe cases of sweaty feet can also be treated with injections or surgery.
-Injections of Botox, or attenuated botulism, has been used very successfully by dermatologists to control sweaty feet.
+Injections of Botox, or attenuated botulism, have been used very successfully by dermatologists to control sweaty feet.
 Botox is used to paralyze the smooth muscle that regulates the sweat gland.
-Endoscopic excision of the dorsal root ganglion is a method used by neurosurgeons to create surgical anhydrosis by surgically removing that component of the nervous system responsible for autonomic functions.
+Endoscopic excision of the dorsal root ganglion is a method used by neurosurgeons to create surgical anhydrosis (absence of perspiration) by surgically removing that component of the nervous system responsible for autonomic functions.